 Zenapax (Ex.
 1024), the only antibody solution referenced by Dr. Schöneich, contains 25 mg/ 5 ml (5 mg/ml) of antibody.
 Xylocaine (Ex.
 1027) and Naropin are both small molecule drugs, and Dr. Schöneich does not explain why the ordinary artisan would look to those teaching in formulating the claimed antibody solution.
-Moreover, other than stating that vials for aqueous protein formulations come in a range of different volumes, including, for example, 5, 10 and 50 ml, Petitioner does not point to any evidence that sufficiently demonstrates that the ordinary artisan would have quadrupled the amount of natalizumab in the formulation taught by Gordon, or the daclizumab antibody in the formulation of Zenapax, to achieve at least about 20 mg/ml of natalizumab as required by the challenged claims.
+Moreover, other than stating that vials for aqueous protein formulations come in a range of different volumes, including, for example, 5, 10 and 50 ml, Petitioner does not point to any evidence that sufficiently demonstrates that the ordinary artisan would have quadrupled the amount of natalizumab in the formulation taught by Gordon, or the daclizumab antibody in the formulation of Zenapax, to achieve 20 mg/ml of natalizumab as required by the challenged claims.

-Thus, or the reasons set forth above, we conclude that Petitioner has failed to demonstrate a reasonable likelihood that claims 1, 3-7, and 9-12 are rendered obvious by the combination of van Oosten or Zenapax as combined with Sorbera.
+Thus, for the reasons set forth above, we conclude that Petitioner has failed to demonstrate a reasonable likelihood that claims 1-4 are rendered obvious by the combination of van Oosten or Zenapax as combined with Sorbera.